 Book illustration iterations for Karlsson on the Roof by Astrid Lindgren

 Sketch and book cover illustration for The Judge Will Come by Volodymyr Lys

 Book cover iterations, sketch, and illustration for Jacob’s Century by Volodymyr Lys.

-Below you can see some of finalized book covers based on that approach, featuring custom 2D illustrations and typographic part with the book title and author.
+Below you can see some of the finalized book covers based on that approach, featuring custom 2D illustrations and typographic parts with the book title and author.

 Collection of final designs of book covers with custom 2D graphics and typographic part